|Academic Honor Principle||Tutorials||Disabilities|

 |Academic Honor Principle|

 I expect you to abide by the Dartmouth Academic Honor Principle at all times.
-There should be no help given or received on quizzes or the final exam, and you will not be allowed to use abaci, calculators, computers, cell phones, or other electronic or computational aids.
+There should be no help given or received on exams, and you will not be allowed to use abaci, calculators, computers, cell phones, or other electronic or computational aids.
 The most technologically advanced device you will be allowed to use is a mechanical pencil.

 On the homework, however, collaboration is not only permitted but encouraged.
-You are welcome to discuss the problems with your classmates and with me.
-However, you must write up and submit your assignments individually, and you must list all the other students you discussed the problems with at the top of your assignment (as well as any sources you used).
+You are welcome to discuss the problems with your classmates, tutors, and instructor.
+However, you must write up and submit your assignments individually, and you must list all the other students you discussed the problems with at the top of your assignment.
 You are allowed to use calculators and other electronic aids on the homework.

 If you have a documented disability, I encourage you to discuss possible accommodations with me and consult Student Accessibility Services in 301 Collis Center (extension 6-9900).
 This office can help determine appropriate accommodations for you.